 How will you learn?

-- Understand how computing has evolved as an academic subject rich in knowledge and skill
+- Understand the computing curriculum, describing a subject rich in both knowledge and skill development.